gastelumdev/loan_manager/README.md

 #### User Drawer
 Clicking the "Apply" button in the home page opens a side drawer.
-Within the drawer the user can either enter your full name if they are a new user, or select their name from a list of users.
+Within the drawer the user can either enter your full name if they are a new user or select their name from a list of users.

 ![image](https://github.com/gastelumdev/loan_manager/assets/96878603/1cd518df-9981-4468-bb5a-dc06930d28b3)